Skip to main content

 Application Process

-Deadline to apply: To apply for this position, please email jobs@utgsu.ca by 11:59 PM (EST) on Sunday, April 19, 2026 with the subject line “BOA Application.”
+Deadline to apply: To apply for this position, please email jobs@utgsu.ca by 11:59 PM EDT on Sunday, May 17, 2026 with the subject line “BOD Application.”

 The Graduate Students’ Union of the University of Toronto is committed to employment equity and encourages applications from diverse communities, including: First Nations, Inuit and Métis people, racialized people, persons with disabilities, members of the queer and trans communities, including lesbian, gay, bisexual, two-spirited, trans, non-binary or agender or people, new immigrants and women.
 If you require any accommodations during the application process, please contact jobs@utgsu.ca.